The Three Stooges: The Three Stooges Collection

-Two years later, on June 5, 2012, these discs were reissued in a DVD boxed set entitled The Three Stooges: The Ultimate Collection - now with a ninth volume (3 discs) entitled Rare Treasures from the Columbia Picture Vault.
+Two years later, on June 5, 2012, these discs were reissued in a DVD boxed set entitled The Three Stooges: The Ultimate Collection—now with a ninth volume (three discs) entitled Rare Treasures from the Columbia Picture Vault.
 This volume is not available separately, and comprises two feature films and three cartoons featuring all three Stooges, and also some of their solo work (14 shorts featuring Shemp Howard, 10 shorts featuring Joe Besser, and four shorts featuring Joe DeRita).
+The 2012 Ultimate Collection consists of all 8 individual original boxsets as they sold before, plus the 3 bonus discs, housed in a thin cardboard box with embossed artwork.
 On October 18, 2016, The Three Stooges: The Complete DVD Collection was released.
 It had all the DVDs from volumes 1 through 8 but it did not include the "Rare Treasures from the Columbia Picture Vault" discs.
+The packaging is much smaller as all 17 of the original discs are stacked on a spindle.
 All eight volumes are also available on iTunes.
 On June 15, 2020, iTunes released The Three Stooges: The Complete Series, which features all 190 shorts in an entire collection.

+On July 23, 2024, 100 of the shorts were released on Blu-ray for the 100th anniversary (this boxset omits 90 shorts which are still only available on DVD at present time).